IAC News Summary

 News articles should be 550 words minimum.
 APA style.
 Use active voice and ensure you setup MS word to check for appropriate grammar and spelling.

 Each article should be a HARD news story and should only gather the facts from what key people have said or done about that topic in recent time.
+We need to inform readers about what happened and what are the major ideas around the topic presented.
 Finding current news, and then supporting it with other recent and specifically related facts and thought on the topic is essential to providing our readers with more pertinent context and information.

 How to write a news article: http://www.wikihow.com/Write-a-Hard-News-Article